Insider’s Guide to The Queen Mary

 - Earned the nickname of the “Grey Ghost” during World War II due to her battleship gray wartime paint job

 - Also earned the nickname of “The Ship of Woods” given the vast number of different woods from all over the globe used throughout the ship

 - Is featured in the 1966 film starring Frank Sinatra, Assault on a Queen

 Tours & Exhibits

-Currently closed until further notice, the Queen Mary traditionally welcomes visitors onboard to learn more about the ship’s nearly 100-year history via exhibits and scheduled tours.
+The Queen Mary offers daily public tours and welcomes visitors onboard to learn more about the ship’s nearly 100-year history via exhibits and scheduled tours.

 Engineering aficionados will enjoy The Steam and Steel Tour, which descends into the depths of the ship’s boiler and generator rooms to share how the Queen Mary was powered across the Atlantic.
 The Glory Days experience thrusts visitors through time, highlighting the liner’s extensive history as a passenger vessel and wartime asset.
 The Cunard Story exhibition traces the history of the Cunard-White Star Line, for whom the Queen Mary sailed all those years ago.

 The Queen Mary is home to a number of unique dining options that continue the ocean liner’s legacy of providing a memorable culinary experience for all passengers — or, in this case, hotel guests and visitors.